usgs/landslides-metadata/README.md

 ### Output

-An example output of the XML file can be seen in the attached Example_xml.xml file.
+An example output of the XML file can be seen in the attached Example_output.xml file.
 This metadata file does not include geographic or geospatial information.

 ## References